HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

-Before a SMART client can run against a FHIR server, the client SHALL generate or obtain an asymmetric key pair and SHALL register its public key set with that FHIR server’s authorization service.
-SMART does not require a standards-based registration process, but we encourage FHIR service implementers to consider using the [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg).
+Before a SMART client can run against a FHIR server, the client SHALL generate or obtain an asymmetric key pair and SHALL register its public key set with that FHIR server’s authorization service (referred to below as the "FHIR authorization server").
+SMART does not require a
+standards-based registration process, but we encourage FHIR service implementers to consider using the [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg).

-No matter how a client registers with a FHIR authorization service, the client SHALL register the **public key** the client will use to authenticate itself to the SMART FHIR authorization server.
+No matter how a client registers with a FHIR authorization server, the client SHALL register the **public key** the client will use to authenticate itself to the FHIR authorization server.
 The public key SHALL be conveyed to the FHIR authorization server in a JSON Web Key (JWK) structure presented within a JWK Set, as defined in
 [JSON Web Key Set (JWKS)](https://tools.ietf.org/html/rfc7517).
 The client SHALL protect the associated private key from unauthorized disclosure and corruption.

-For consistency in implementation, servers SHALL support registration of client JWKs using both of the following techniques (clients SHALL choose one of these methods at registration time):
+For consistency in implementation, FHIR authorization servers SHALL support registration of client JWKs using both of the following techniques (clients SHALL choose a server-supported method at registration time):

   1. URL to JWK Set (strongly preferred).
 This URL communicates the TLS-protected endpoint where the client's public JWK Set can be found.
   This endpoint SHALL be accessible via TLS without authentication or authorization.
-Advantages of this approach are that it allows a client to rotate its own keys by updating the hosted content at the JWK Set URL, assures that the public key used by the FHIR server is current, and avoids the need for the FHIR server to maintain and protect the JWK Set.
+Advantages of this approach are that it allows a client to rotate its own keys by updating the hosted content at the JWK Set URL, assures that the public key used by the FHIR authorization server is current, and avoids the need for the FHIR authorization server to maintain and protect the JWK Set.
 The client SHOULD return a “Cache-Control” header in its JWKS response

   2. JWK Set directly (strongly discouraged).
-If a client cannot host the JWK Set at a TLS-protected URL, it MAY supply the JWK Set directly to the FHIR server at registration time.
-In this case, the FHIR server SHALL protect the JWK Set from corruption, and SHOULD remind the client to send an update whenever the key set changes.
+If a client cannot host the JWK Set at a TLS-protected URL, it MAY supply the JWK Set directly to the FHIR authorization server at registration time.
+In this case, the FHIR authorization server SHALL protect the JWK Set from corruption, and SHOULD remind the client to send an update whenever the key set changes.
 Conveying the JWK Set directly carries the limitation that it does not enable the client to rotate its keys in-band.
-Incuding both the current and successor keys within the JWK Set helps counter this limitation.
-However, this approach places increased responsibility on the FHIR server for protecting the integrity of the key(s) over time, and denies the FHIR server the opportunity to validate the currency and integrity of the key at the time it is used.
+Including both the current and successor keys within the JWK Set helps counter this limitation.
+However, this approach places increased responsibility on the FHIR authorization server for protecting the integrity of the key(s) over time, and denies the FHIR authorization server the opportunity to validate the currency and integrity of the key at the time it is used.

 The client SHALL be capable of generating a JSON Web Signature in accordance with [RFC7515](https://tools.ietf.org/html/rfc7515).
 The client SHALL support both `RS384` and `ES384` for the JSON Web Algorithm (JWA) header parameter as defined in [RFC7518](https://tools.ietf.org/html/rfc7518).